sakthiarajapandian27/sit737-2025/task6.2c/README.md

-# 🚀 SimpleServer Kubernetes Deployment
+# 🚀 Interacting with Kubernetes

 This project demonstrates deploying a Dockerized Node.js application to a Kubernetes cluster.
-It is designed for **SIT323/SIT737 - Cloud Native Application Development, Practical 6C**.

 ---